kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

 If it succeeds, it returns a [future references][future-references-reference] with the last recipe run.

+This instruction is for one-off waits purpose, and it is not necessary to execute it right after an [add_service][add-service] or [add_services][add-services] call, if you need to check the ready conditions for a single service at startup we suggest to use the [ReadyCondition][ready-condition] type when you define the [ServiceConfig][service-config] for your service

 ```python
 # This fails in runtime if response["code"] != 200 for each request in a 5 minute time span